Star Trek’s other Gene — the influential writer and producer Gene L. Coon

 Star Trek’s Other Gene

-By the time he was hired on Trek, Coon was a television veteran.
+By the time he was hired on Star Trek, Coon was a television veteran.
 The Nebraska native, who fought in World War II and the Korean War, spent the 1950s and 60s writing for a range of popular shows including “Bonanza,” “Zorro,” “Dragnet,” and “Have Gun Will Travel.”
 He was an incredibly efficient writer, usually producing ready to shoot scripts in days – this was, at times, according to his longtime assistant, Ande Richardson, due to his habit of popping amphetamines.

 Gene Roddenberry hired Coon in August 1966 to contribute stories and help oversee Trek’s production.
 Coon worked full-time on Star Trek from the first-season episode “Miri” to the second season’s “A Private Little War,” and would go on to contribute periodically to Trek’s third season under the pseudonym ‘Lee Cronin.’
 He left the show in the second season due to exhaustion and to personal clashes with Roddenberry.
 Among their disagreements was Roddenberry’s dislike of how Coon regularly injected the show with comedy and lighthearted banter; the iconic Spock/McCoy dynamic was shepherded by Coon.